hubmapconsortium/antibody-api/README.md

 docker login
 docker push hubmap/antibody-api:latest
 ````
+Below when you start the server up again with the '--no-build' optoinal parameter, it will find the image pushed above.

 For PROD, use the released version/tag like `hubmap/antibody-api:0.1.0` by specifying it
 in the `docker-compose.deployment.yml` before pulling the docker image and starting the container.